Get out the Christmas crockery.

 The Day in Detail:

-Now then, the Christmas mugs, plates, bowls and platters have been hidden away for 11 long months.
+Mrs. C says: The Christmas mugs, plates, bowls and platters have been hidden away for 11 long months.
 It’s time to wash them down and bring them back into the light.
 Put on a pot of Christmas coffee and re-christen the Yuletide mugs.
-Check you have all the dinner and side plates you are likely to need for hosting through the holiday season and rinse all your wine glasses, sherry and port glasses and tumblers.
+Check you have all the dinner and side plates you are likely to need for entertaining through the holiday season and rinse all your wine glasses, sherry and port glasses and tumblers.
 Purchase additional crockery where necessary, along with a couple of packs of paper napkins and drinks napkins.

 Mrs. C: Cheeky Vimto for a rascal like you.